How to Make DIY Glitter Unicorn Horn Christmas Ornaments

 Unicorn Eyelashes SVG File

-Download the free SVG file here.
 Cut the eyelashes from black vinyl, weed the excess material and use transfer tape to remove the eyelashes from the paper backing.

 Place the eyelashes on the bulb about a third of the way down.
 Use your finger to rub the vinyl onto the glass until it adheres completely.

-Use hot glue to attach the horn and flowers.
+Then, use hot glue to attach the horn and flowers.

 Cut the back of the ear from a stiff felt and the front of the ear from a gold glitter faux leather sheet.
 Use hot glue to attach the two pieces together.

 Glue the Unicorn ear behind the flowers and gently pinch the ear to round the bottom of it.

 Now you've created beautiful handmade Unicorn Christmas Ornaments!
 They make wonderful gifts and are perfect for ornament exchanges!
 You can personalize the ornaments by adding a name to the back of them.